 At the same time, the government created New Economic Zones in the central highlands and along the Chinese border, often commandeering the best land to resettle thousands of people from the overcrowded lowlands.
 According to official records, 250,000 settlers were moved into the New Economic Zones each year during the 1980s.
 The policy resulted in food shortages among minorities unable to support themselves on the marginal lands, and the widespread degradation of over-farmed upland soils.
 Doi moi brought a shift in policy in the early 1990s, marked by the establishment of a central office responsible for the ethnic minorities.

-Minority languages are now officially recognized and can be taught in schools; scholarships enable minority people to attend institutes of higher education. and there is now the greater representation of minorities at all levels of government.
-Cash crops such as timber and fruit are being introduced as an alternative to illegal hunting, logging and opium cultivation.
-Other income-generating schemes are also being promoted and health-care programmes upgraded.
+Minority languages are now officially recognized and can be taught in schools; scholarships enable minority people to attend institutes of higher education. and there is now a greater representation of minorities at all levels of government.
+Cash crops such as timber and fruit are being introduced as an alternative to illegal hunting, logging, and opium cultivation.
+Other income-generating schemes are also being promoted and healthcare programs upgraded.
 All this has been accompanied by moves to preserve Vietnam’s cultural diversity, driven in part by the realization that ethnic differences have greater appeal to tourists.
 However, in many areas, the minorities’ traditional lifestyles are fast being eroded.